-This is an amazing option in case you don’t wish to “poison” your plant(s) with products heavy on chemicals and additives.
+This is an amazing option in case you don’t wish to “poison” your maidenhair ferns with products heavy on chemicals and additives.
 They are especially good as they don’t cause any buildups, which is the cause of the chemical fertilizers.

 Mineral or salt buildups don’t happen as often in nature and can harm your plant.
-One of the ways they in which they affect the plants are that they weaken them and make them more susceptible to diseases and insects.
+One of the ways in which they affect the plants is that they weaken them and make them more susceptible to diseases and insects.

-This harmful effect most often occurs when people take things in their own hands and use more fertilizer than the instruction manual suggests.
+This harmful effect most often occurs when people take things into their own hands and use more fertilizer than the instruction manual suggests.

 They think like this: “Oh wow, this fertilizer is working and my maidenhair fern is flourishing, let’s add some more to improve the growth even more” – but this is very wrong!
 There are only so many nutrients and boost that your fern needs and anything beyond a certain dosage will do much more harm than good, reversing the effect.

 Pro-Tip: Before you apply the organic (or any other) fertilizer, please make sure to water the maidenhair fern, because doing so on the dry soil can be damaging to it and burn it.